Check out all my gorgeous photos and hear all my stories of the most incredible Rome and Amalfi Coast vacation!

 In the late afternoon, our bus had an alternate route that would stop at Piazza di Spagna, which was perfect because we had also wanted to visit the Spanish Steps.
 We actually arrived up by the top of the steps and found a perfect stylish rooftop bar to take in all the craziness happening below.
 There were so many people!
 But there was also so much contagious energy and it was such a cool area!
 It was my father-in-law’s birthday, so we took advantage of our break (and the time change) to call him from here as well.

 We decided to walk back to our hotel that evening.
 But first, I wanted to swing into Louis Vuitton at the base of the Spanish Steps before we left.
 There were a lot of really great stores, but with all the crowds, we were ready to head back after LV.

 That evening, our last in Rome until the end of our trip, we decided to eat dinner at our hotel.
-The views and sunset were so beautiful!
+The views and sunset were so ethereal and beautiful!

 The next morning we packed up our belongings and headed to the train station.
 We had pre-purchased a train ticket from Rome to Naples, and then had a driver picking us up in Naples.
 Guys, we seriously had no idea what we were doing.
 And obviously it was apparent because a lady came up to us and offered help and told us how to find our platform.
 And then demanded money.
 Insert eyeroll here.
 The worst part was, after I paid her, we realized (almost too late) that she told us the wrong platform.
 So, here’s our advice.
 Get your tickets and then head upstairs.
 We didn’t figure this out until we’d been there about 30 minutes.
 There is a nice cafe-like area with bathrooms (you do have to pay).
 But it is much calmer and feels safer than the chaos below.